pR0Ps/dir2feed/README.md

                         "file")
   --title TITLE         The title of the feed (default is to use the starting
                         directory name)
-  --depth DEPTH         The depth to recurse (default: 1) --exclude EXCLUDE     Files to exclude (can be provided multiple times) --exclude-dir EXCLUDE_DIR
+  --depth DEPTH         The depth to recurse (0 for unlimited, default is 1) --exclude EXCLUDE     Files to exclude (can be provided multiple times) --exclude-dir EXCLUDE_DIR
                         Directories to exclude (can be provided multiple